-First aid box/es is/are kept at: staff room first aid cupboard, office, classrooms
+First aid box/es is/are kept at: First Aid Cupboard (KS2 corridor), classrooms, staff room, school office, hall.

-The following staff are available to provide first aid: J Warnes, N lemon, R Dorr
+The following staff are available to provide first aid: See appendix.

 Supporting Pupils with Medical Conditions

 Prescribed medication will be administered to pupils following guidance and documentation with the Trust Administration of Medicine policy.